Active

 City Council

-2. Business and Industrial Development Committee / Community Development Authority meeting agenda included city-owned land; the meeting was labeled no quorum.
+2. Business and Industrial Development Committee / Community Development Authority meeting was noticed with city-owned land on the agenda; the meeting was labeled “NO QUORUM.”

 Business and Industrial Development Committee - Community Development Authority

-3. City Council agenda included city-owned land (appearance recorded in the topic timeline).
+3. City Council agenda included city-owned land as a topic (specific action not described in the available meeting analysis).

 City Council